felipeversiane/face-cluster/README.md

 - `results/` : The output folder where clustered images and results will be saved.

+## Results:

+The cluster results will be stored in the results folder, where it will be possible to see each label/cluster created with their respective images

+Example:

+- label1: image0.jpg, image1.jpg, image14.jpg ....
+- label2: ....

 ## Environment Variables:

 - ENCODINGS_PATH: Path to the serialized encodings file.